Sunayani Devi

 Image Source: The Triumph of Modernism by Partha Mitter

 Sunayani Devi introduced the female gaze in the Indian art world.
-She depicted the solitude and pensive moods of women with tenderness and a certain charm, giving us a glimpse of her innermost private life.
+She depicted the solitude and pensive moods of women with tenderness and a certain charm, giving us a glimpse of her innermost private life, and influencing masterpieces like Three Girls by Amrita Sher-Gil.

-In 1935, an exhibition of Sunayani Devi's work was held by her admirers.
+In 1935, an exhibition showcasing Sunayani Devi's artwork was held by her admirers.
 This was to be the last of her public exhibits.
 In the 1940s, Sunayani Devi departed the world of art after her family suffered a series of misfortunes.

 Today, we fondly recall Sunayani Devi's short-lived but deeply personal practice that made its mark in the history of artistic discourse.